 Most of the cases cited in this article held that the appeals were premature.
-Most of the cases in which an appeal was allowed were issued before the Illinois Supreme Court opinion in Franson v Micelli.
+Most of the cases allowing an appeal were issued before the Illinois Supreme Court opinion in Franson v Micelli.
 Under the narrow construction allowed by Franson, many of the previous cases in which the appeal was allowed even though the trial court reserved jurisdiction on some issue must be questioned.
 However, a case should still be considered final and appealable if the trial court reserved only the abilities to enforce and modify its orders.
 This ruling, from Deckard v Joiner, is unchanged by Franson.